 1,400 roadside breath testing devices are available for issue to the Gardaí.
 A breakdown (BER) rate of approximately 100 devices per year is estimated and these will be replaced to maintain the number of devices available for issue at 1,400 to include 200 buffer stock which facilitates a hot swap system of calibration and testing.
-The Dräger 7510 purchased at the end of 2018 and beginning of 2019 should be in use for the entire lifetime of this five strategy and beyond.
+The Dräger 7510 will be in use for the entire lifetime of this five strategy and beyond.
 (Point 1 of 5 year objectives)